-For details on the tags to be specified, see 2.2.6 War property details in the uCosminexus Application Server Application and Resource Definition Reference Guide.
+For details on the tags to be specified, see 2.2.6 Details of the WAR property in the uCosminexus Application Server Application and Resource Definition Reference Guide.

 3.4.4 Settings for the execution environment (J2EE server settings)

 To issue events using the statistics file, you must specify the J2EE server and J2EE application settings.
 You reference the J2EE application settings only when you want to set or change the properties of a J2EE application that does not contain cosminexus.xml.